Search the Collection

 Sitter in 14 portraits

 Artist of 1 portrait

-Born in London, Hodgkin studied at Camberwell School of Art and the Bath Academy of Art (1949-54) and had his first solo show in London in 1962.
-He won the Turner Prize in 1985 and was knighted in 1992.
-Best known for his brilliantly-coloured abstract and semi-abstract works of which the frame is often an integral part of the composition; also a maker of prints, some of which reflect his interest in Indian art.
+Hodgkin studied at Camberwell School of Art and the Bath Academy of Art (1949-54), and in 1962 had his first solo show in London.
+In 1984 he exhibited in the British Pavilion at the Venice Bienniale, going on to win the Turner Prize the following year.
+He received his knighthood in 1992.
+Hodgkin is best known for his highly coloured abstract works of which the frame is often an integral part of the composition, and is also a maker of prints, some of which reflect his interest in Indian art.
 'My studio is of necessity a very isolated building All four walls are covered with screens of different sizes, mostly even dirtier depending on their age.
 Each one conceals a painting which enables me to look at one picture at a time.'